mia-nygren/RWD-A3-Aug/store/README.md

 # STORE

-This directory contains your Vuex Store files.
+This directory contains Vuex Store files.
 Vuex Store option is implemented in the Nuxt.js framework.
 Creating a index.js file in this directory activate the option in the framework automatically.